Executing long-running console commands¶

 Process forking with Symfony¶

-The recommended way to completely avoid "memory leaks" in PHP in the first place is to use processes, and for console scripts this is typically done using process forking which is quite easy to do with Symfony.
+The recommended way to completely avoid "memory leaks" in PHP in the first place is to use processes.
+For console scripts this is typically done using process forking which is quite easily achievable with Symfony.

 The things you will need to do: